binzhango/binzhango/README.md

 - 👋 Hi, I’m @binzhango
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in ~Big Data~, LLM, ML.
-- 🌱 I’m currently learning K8s and Airflow
+- 🌱 ~I’m currently learning K8s and Airflow~
-- 💞️ I’m looking to collaborate on k8s and docker
+- 💞️ ~I’m looking to collaborate on k8s and docker~
 - 📫 How to reach me zhangbinengr@hotmail.com

 <!---